MarcusWolschon/osmeditor4android/documentation/docs/help/pt/Opening hours.md

 * __Mostrar intervalo__: mostra o campo de intervalo para especificar um intervalo em minutos.
 * __Eliminar__: eliminar este segmento de tempo.

+### Gerir modelos

+The template management dialog allows you to add, edit and delete templates.

+In Android 4.4 and later the following additional functionality is available from the menu button.

+* __Show all__: display all templates in the database.
+* __Save to file__: write the contents of the template database to a file.
+* __Load from file (replace)__: load templates from a file replacing the current contents of the database.
+* __Load from file__: load templates from a file retaining the current contents.